 For a two-week design charette, I had to find a way to improve the Spotify experience.
 My goal was to use experience design as a way to reinvigorate Spotify’s core mission: rebuilding the music economy.
 How can I modify the Spotify experience in a way that adheres to this mission?

 I proposed a “Contribute to the Artist” button that allows people to opt into paying ten cents per song stream, to promote and support their favorite independent artists.
 This solution not only provides these artists with new streams of income, but also makes Spotify’s mission clear to its users, increasing its brand value and customer loyalty.

 Defining the Problem

-Spotify’s mission is to create a new music economy and help artists get paid
+Spotify’s mission is to create a new music economy, but Spotify artists barely get paid.

 Identify Spotify’s primary target audience